mapr/drill-test-framework/README.md

 </code></pre>

 ### Build test framework
-In the framework directory, execute `mvn clean install` first, to build the project and also download any dependent datasets configured in `pom.xml`
+In the `framework` directory, execute `mvn clean install` first, to build the project and also download any dependent datasets configured in `pom.xml`

 ### Execute tests
-Execute the following command, to run tests:
+In the `framework` directory, execute the following command to run tests:

 `./run.sh -s <suites> -g <groups> -t <Timeout> -n <Concurrency>`

 Example: